17th December 2017

 Her case seems to be a clear matter of injustice and a violation of her human rights.

-However, Mrs Zaghari-Ratcliffe is not alone.
+However, Mrs Zaghari-Radcliffe is not alone.
 Evin prison in Tehran, has been and remains, synonymous with the Iranian regimes oppression of many thousands of Iranian democrats.
 Top of the governments hit list are trade union activists, socialists, women’s organizers, and student protesters.

-Mrs Zaghari-Ratcliffe’s ongoing incarceration comes as no great surprise to those who have been monitoring the Islamic Republic for the past thirty years.
+Mrs Zaghari-Radcliffe’s ongoing incarceration comes as no great surprise to those who have been monitoring the Islamic Republic for the past thirty years.
 The regime in Iran is nothing if not intransigent.
 Its track record in dealing with internal opposition over the years is a clear illustration that the regime in Tehran tolerates no dissent and is ruthless in dealing with those it deems to be taking issue with its policies.
 Executions without trial and long sentences with no evidence or fair trial are part of everyday life in Iran.

 The Committee for the Defence of the Iranian People’s Rights (CODIR) has been engaged in campaigning against the abuse of human rights in Iran for the entire period of the Islamic Republic’s existence.
 CODIR has significant experience of the unresponsiveness of the regime to both internal and external pressure.